-Grünenthal received isolated reports from doctors about possible nerve damage (polyneuritis) in patients treated with Thalidomide starting in 1959.
-Other suspicious cases of nerve damage multiplied over the course of 1960.
-This increasing number of suspicious cases then led Grünenthal to include warnings about side effects such as “prickling and a sensation of numbness in the hands and/or feet” in the packaging insert for Thalidomide.
+Grünenthal received isolated reports from doctors about possible nerve damage (polyneuritis)in patients treated with Thalidomide starting in 1959.
+Other suspected cases of nerve damage multiplied over the course of 1960.
+This increasing number of suspected cases then led Grünenthal to include warnings about side effects such as “prickling and a sensation of numbness in the hands and/or feet” in the packaging insert for Thalidomide.
 Finally, in May 1961, Grünenthal applied for prescription-only status because of the reported cases of polyneuritis.
 The Thalidomide trial showed that our company’s actions with this side effect risk were not adequate to meet the requirements for a proper, conscientious drug manufacturer.

 The explanation of the teratogenic effect of Thalidomide is inseparably linked with the doctors Widukind Lenz and William McBride.
-Cases of deformities were multiplying in Lenz’s office in the city of Hamburg as well as in McBride’s hospital in Australia.
+Numbers of deformity cases increased in Lenz’ clinic in the city of Hamburg as well as in McBride’s hospital in Australia.
 Both doctors attempted to find the causes and, independently, came to the assumption that Thalidomide could be a possible cause.